 Don’t tell people from Glasgow that Edinburgh is better.
 Or tell people from Edinburgh that Glasgow is better.
 Or tell anyone from any city that any other city is better.

-Scotland has great cities, but there’s no need to compare them
+Scotland has great cities, and there’s no need to compare them.

 12. Don’t Visit the Harry Potter Stuff

 Harry Potter didn’t really ride on the Glenfinnan Viaduct.
 Because he’s not real.

 13. Don’t Go Around Telling Everyone How Small Everything is